 On May 29, 2007, agents from the FBI and IRs raided the Girdwood, Alaska home of Republican U.S. Sen. Ted Stevens, as part of a federal inquiry into remodeling being done on the property.

 Stevens, then 84, was indicted in Washington, D.C., on July 29, 2008 on seven counts of failing to properly report gifts.
 The prosecution alleged that Stevens had failed to report the renovations to his home and alleged gifts from VECO Corporation totaling about $250,000.

 Because Stevens was up for re-election in the fall of 2008, he requested the trial be held immediately.
-The key prosecution witness was Bill Allen, an oil service company executive who had previously pleaded guilty to bribing several Alaskan state legislators and whose sentencing was deferred until after he testified in the Stevens’ case.
+The key prosecution witness was Bill Allen, an oil service company executive who had previously pled guilty to bribing several Alaskan state legislators and whose sentencing was deferred until after he testified in the Stevens’ case.

 Stevens was found guilty on all counts on October 27, 2008, only the fifth sitting U.S. Senator in U.S. history to be convicted of a crime.
 Amid calls for his impeachment, Stevens lost the election in November, 2008.
 He served from December 24, 1968 until January 3, 2009—the longest Republican senatorial tenure in U.S. history.

 In February, 2009, an FBI agent filed an affidavit contending that federal prosecutors and other FBI agents had withheld and hidden exculpatory evidence.
 Among other things, the agent claimed that prosecutors sent a key witness back to Alaska because he did not perform well in a mock cross-examination, and hid a memo from Allen saying that Stevens probably would have paid for the goods and services if asked.
 The affidavit also contended that a female FBI agent had an inappropriate relationship with Allen.